-8. Adjusts professional behavior based on feedback B) Demonstrate knowledge of supervision models and , practices.
-Has understanding of the major models of supervision used in psychology.
-References empirically supported practices utilized in supervision C) Facilitates supervision of peers and colleagues Ο, Participates in peer supervision/consultation groups Structures the groups using an explicit method to guide discussions by peers of their work 3.
+~ 8.
+Adjusts professional behavior based on feedback - D. 1 1 B) emonstrate knowledge of supervision models and ractices.
+1. Has understanding of the major models of supervision used in psychology.
+2 References empirically supported practices utilized in ۷. supervision C) Fa acilitates supervision of peers and colleagues 2200000 ' 1.
+2. discussions by peers of their work 3.
 Maintains a constructive and supportive environment within the groups 4.
-Gives constructive and supportive feedback to peers D) Applies supervision knowledge in direct or simulated practice with psychology trainees, or other health professionals.
-(Examples of direct or simulated practice examples of supervision include, but are not limited to, role- played supervision with others, and peer supervision with other trainees).
-1. Establishes supportive supervisory relationships with explicit roles and responsibilities for supervisor and supervisee 2.
-Uses multiple methods to monitor the quality of care provided and assess supervisee level of development, strengths, and learning needs (e.g., observation; audio and video recording; case discussion and presentations; review of documentation; clinical measures; QA data; and feedback from others) 3.
-Uses an explicit model of supervision and multiple methods to ensure the quality of care being provided and to address peer supervisee learning needs (e.g., case discussion, feedback, instruction, modeling, coaching, providing publications) 4.
-Provides feedback that is direct, clear, timely, behaviorally anchored, and mindful of the impact on the peer relationship 5.
-Maintains accurate and timely documentation of supervision and supervisee performance
+T I D) oplies supervision knowledge in direct or simulated ractice with psychology trainees, or other health ofessionals.
+(Examples of direct or simulated practice amples of supervision include, but are not limited to, role- aved supervision with others, and peer supervision with her trainees).
+1. Establishes supportive supervisory relationships with explicit roles and responsibilities for supervisor and 2 supervisee 2.
+Uses multiple methods to monitor the quality of care provided and assess supervisee level of development, strengths, and learning needs (e.g., observation; audio and video recording; case discussion and presentations; review of documentation; clinical measures; QA data; and feedback from others) 3. ٥. methods to ensure the quality of care being provided and to address peer supervisee learning needs (e.g., case discussion, feedback, instruction, modeling, coaching, providing publications) 4. behaviorally anchored, and mindful of the impact on the peer relationship 5. supervision and supervisee performance

 6. Requests and uses feedback from supervisees to improve the quality of supervision.
-Overall Rating for this Competency Category Consultation and interprofessional/interdisciplinary skills R ating gs Narrative Comments on Strengths & Areas for Growth (Provide specific behavioral examples) ct de 7 eb un Intern Initial Self-Assessment (Jul): Competency Elements - Oct Nov - Feb Mar - Jun Strengths: Jul Ž Ma Areas for Growth: A) Demonstrates knowledge and respect for the roles and perspectives of other professions.
-Director of Training Comments (Jul - Oct): Demonstrates knowledge and respect of the roles, beliefs, values, practices and contributions of other professionals, providers, clients, family, and community members Strengths.
-Areas for Growth: 2.
-Represents their professional opinions, encourages others Director of Training Comments (Nov - Feb): to express their opinions, and works to resolve differences of opinion or conflicts 3.
-Shares and receives information from others in a Progress Since Last Evaluation: sensitive manner when authorized by the client and Director of Training Comments (Mar - Jun): permissible under applicable laws, regulations, policies, and ethical codes Progress Since Last Evaluation: B) Applies this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
-Communicates psychological information while working flexibly with others to develop and implement a plan of care 2.
-Integrates behavioral healthcare with other services (e.g., primary and specialty medical care; rehabilitative, recovery, vocational, residential and social services)
+Overall Rating for this Competency Category Consultation and interprofessional/interdisciplinary skills R Rating gs Narrative Comments on Strengths & Areas for Growth (Provide specific behavioral examples) Competency Elements Jul - Oct Nov - Feb Mar - Jun Intern Initial Self-Assessment (Jul): Strengths: Areas for Growth: A) Demonstrates knowledge and respect for the roles and perspectives of other professions.
+Director of Training Comments (Jul - Oct): Demonstrates knowledge and respect of the roles, beliefs, values, practices and contributions of other Strengths:

+professionals, providers, clients, family, and community Areas for Growth: Represents their professional opinions, encourages others Director of Training Comments (Nov - Feb): to express their opinions, and works to resolve Progress Since Last Evaluation: differences of opinion or conflicts Shares and receives information from others in a sensitive manner when authorized by the client and Director of Training Comments (Mar - Jun): permissible under applicable laws, regulations, policies, Progress Since Last Evaluation: and ethical codes B) Applies this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
+1. Communicates psychological information while working flexibly with others to develop and implement a plan of Integrates behavioral healthcare with other services (e.g., primary and specialty medical care; rehabilitative, recovery, vocational, residential and social services)